skyshore2001/vgdb-vim/__README__.txt

 	}
 press enter on the line of "m_strData" to show this member instead of pointer.

+2.4) Thread switch
+show all threads: >
+	i thr
+it show threads like this: >
+	  4    Thread 0x7fc53b3cf700 (LWP 25792) ... from /lib64/libpthread.so.0
+	  3    Thread 0x7fc53b2ce700 (LWP 25793) ... from /lib64/libpthread.so.0
+	* 1    Thread 0x7fc54fa8e700 (LWP 25766) ... from /lib64/libpthread.so.0
+double click or press <cr> on the line, it switch to this thread and show the call stack.

 3) Shortcuts

 The following shortcuts is applied that is similar to MSVC: